 Sleep apnea can be caused by soft palate which is the fleshy part at the top and back of your mouth.
 A soft or thick palate can obstruct your airway while sleeping.
 If you are demonstrating symptoms of sleep apnea, visit Dr. Fondriest for an evaluation of the palate.
 Your dentist may prescribe a mandibular advancement device, similar to a sports mouth guard.
 Designed to open the airway by positioning the lower jaw and tongue forward.
 It can help alleviate snoring and other symptoms caused by sleep apnea.

-If you suffer from dry mouth, drink plenty of water to keep your oral tissues moist, and alleviate dryness.
-Chewing sugar -free gum is recommended to encourage saliva production.
-Ask your dentist about an oral rinse and other solutions.
+If you are experiencing dry mouth, drink plenty of water to keep your teeth and gum tissues moist, and alleviate dryness.
+Chewing sugar free gum is recommended to encourage saliva production.
+Ask your dentist about an antibacterial mouthwashes and other solutions.

 If you suffer seasonal allergies, notify your dentist of any allergy medications you take.
 Be sure to brush your teeth regularly and floss daily.